Data Management Plan

 Guidelines to prepare a data management plan

-We suggest following checklists such as this checklist for further guidance regarding the following points: the following points:
+We suggest following checklists for further guidance regarding the following points: the following points: